oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 3. Click **Generate**.
 To monitor the status of the job, refresh the screen by clicking the **Refresh** icon on the **Masking Definitions** page.

+**Tips**:
+- This script could be taken and executed on other targets which have exactly the same schema structure.
+- You have the ability to export the script locally by clicking **Export** under **Actions**.

 Notice that **the Most Recent Job Status** is changed to *`Script Generated`* for *`Employee_Data_Mask`*.
 Now, your Masking script is ready to be used!

-**Tips**:
-* This script could be taken and executed on other targets which have exactly the same schema structure.
-* You have the ability to export the script locally by clicking **Export** under **Actions**.

 **Note:**
-Pre-Masking Validation Checks:
+Pre-Masking Validation Checks
 Oracle Data Masking Pack performs a series of validation checks during script generation to ensure that the Data Masking process proceeds successfully without errors.
 Once the validation checks listed below are successfully completed, Oracle Data Masking Pack generates a PL/SQL-based masking script, which is then transferred to the target database for execution:
 - Masking Formats: This is a necessary step in the Data Masking process to ensure that the chosen masking formats meet the database and application integrity requirements.
 - Data Constraints: The requirements may include generating unique values for the column being masked because of uniqueness constraints or generating values that meet the column length or type requirements

 **Update the Named Credential**
 4. The Named Credential has been pre-configured for you, but before running the masking script, you need to add your own SSH private key to enable it.
 Follow the steps below to update the Named Credential with the new SSH key based on your connection method:
        **Step 4(a).** Complete this step only if you are using the embedded remote desktop.
 If not, skip to Step 4(b).
        **Step 4(b).** Complete this step only if you are NOT using the embedded remote desktop.

 **Step 4(a).** If you are using the embedded remote desktop:
 i.
 Generate SSH Keys
-* From your noVNC remote desktop session, open a terminal window and run the following to generate the key pair
+- From your noVNC remote desktop session, open a terminal window and run the following to generate the key pair
     ````
     <copy>
     cd ~
     ssh-keygen -b 2048 -t rsa
     </copy>
     ````
-* Accept defaults for file and passphrase by pressing Enter three times to create a key with no passphrase.
+- Accept defaults for file and passphrase by pressing Enter three times to create a key with no passphrase.
-* Update *`~/.ssh/authorized_keys`* and copy the private key to *`/tmp`*.
+- Update *`~/.ssh/authorized_keys`* and copy the private key to *`/tmp`*.

     ````
     <copy>